JMarkstrom/yubikey-removal-behavior/readme.md

 ## 📖 Usage
 By default (no configuration required), the **YubiKey Removal Behavior** application will _lock_ the workstation on YubiKey removal.
-This behavior can be modified to instead _logout_ the user(s) or _disabling_ the functionality.
-Note further:
+This behavior can be modified to instead _logout_ the user(s) OR _disabling_ the functionality.
+Note further with regards to U/X:

 #### Removal from USB port
 By default (no configuration required), the **YubiKey Removal Behavior** application will _lock_ the workstation if the YubiKey is removed from the USB port.